For all attendees: Courtesy follow-up review of your next appeal

 For groups of at least eight, Dr. Dickerson will come to your site and present the seminar for your team at the reduced rate of $125 per participant.
 For more information, contact Frank directly at 909-864-2798 or email Frank@NarrativeFundRaising.org.

 How do fund raisers write?

 That question framed a computer analysis of 1.5 million words in 2,412 fund-raising texts.
-The 880 organizations represented spanned all nine philanthropic sectors and included the 735 charities that raise at least $20 million annually, plus 145 smaller nonprofits.
+The 880 organizations studied spanned all nine philanthropic sectors and included the 735 North American charities that raise at least $20 million annually, plus 145 smaller nonprofits.
 By marrying the hard science of multivariate statistics with the soft art of language analysis, it was possible to profile the writing of these elite charities.
 Factor analysis identified seven traits common to all writing.
 Then using these key indicators, fund raising discourse was compared to genres like academic prose and personal conversation.
 So how did fund raisers fare?

 The Verdict: The Way We Write is All Wrong.